FedML-AI/doc.fedml.ai/docs/train/experimental_tracking.md

 Running remote tasks often requires a transparent monitoring environment to facilitate troubleshooting and real-time analysis of machine learning experiments.
 This section guides through the monitoring capabilities of a job launched using the “fedml launch” command.

 ## Run Overview
-Log into to the TensorOpera AI Platform (https://tensoropera.ai) and go to Train > Runs.
+Log into to the TensorOpera AI Platform (https://tensoropera.ai) and go to `Model Training > Runs`.
 And select the run you just launched and click on it to view the details of the run.

 ![ ](./train-on-cloud/static/image/experimental_tracking/1-run_ui.png)